 Before you pull the trigger on a used book, be sure to see if older versions of the textbook are suitable.
 (Refer to your syllabus or ask your professor.)
 You’re likely to get used, older versions of a textbook for a fraction of the price of the new version.

 It makes a lot of sense to buy a used book, especially if you’re not using it long term.
-Since the savings are significant when buying used verses new, it almost always works out better financially.
+Since the savings are significant when buying used versus new, it almost always works out better financially.

 Just remember, you have to be okay with a little wear, some folded pages, and highlighting.